neo0oo/Sentiment_API/README.md

 # Sentiment_API
 FastAPI service for multilingual sentiment analysis using Hugging Face Transformers.
+Can analyze "batches" of text and also single-line texts.

 ## Quick Start
 ```bash